Shogunkayo/PES_Notes/DSA/A5-Sparse Matrix.md

 > What is a multilist data structure?
 Can we call a doubly linked list as a multilist?
 Mention the applications of a multilist data structure.
 - A multilist is a special type of linked list where each node contains two or more pointers

-- Doubly linked list is not a multilist
+- Doubly linked lists are a special case of Multi-linked lists.
+It is special in two ways:
+    - Each node has just 2 pointers.
+    - The pointers are exact inverses of each other.
 - Multilist can be used to represent list of lists
 ```
 typedef struct node{